2D Studio further develops the skills of drawing and painting using various techniques in a variety of media.

 This course is geared towards students considering Advanced Placement and Dual Credit social studies courses in their academic future.

-Students will work independently with individual maintenance staff or principals at schools around the district (5 elementary, 1 MS, and 1 HS).
+Students will work independently with individual maintenance staff or principals at schools around the district (5 elementary, 1 middle school, and 1 high school).

 This independent study program is designed to assist the highly-motivated history student to explore topics of interest in detail.
 The course will be divided into two nine week segments with the objectives to be set forth by the student and teacher.